• Skip to main content

 The subspecialty training in a particular medical area is comprehensive and qualifies them to manage complex medical issues and perform advanced procedures.

 Internal medicine practitioners focus on the whole body.
 They treat both internal and external conditions.
 They diagnose and treat a wide range of medical conditions.
-A doctor of internal medicine may be employed by a hospital or work out of his own clinic or office.
+A family medicine provider of internal medicine may be employed by a hospital or work out of his own clinic or office.

 Subspecialties of internal medicine include: